echronos/echronos/pm/reviews/4q7VD0-simplify_task_workflow/Sebastian_Holzapfel.0.md

         - This would introduce too much complexity in my opinion, requiring calls to the github API to fetch all associated emails to an account.
         - So emphasizing the name dependency in the documentation is probably sufficient

+[stg: resolved by checking for similar reviewer names and double checking with the user as part of the `task.py review` command]

 - It may be worth documenting the task naming restrictions, including our convention of using underscores rather than hyphens to separate words in task branches.

 Specific comments: